Brewster Integrated Water Resource Management Plan (Phase II)

-This planning project will develop the second phase of the Integrated Water Resource Management Plan (IWRMP) for the Town, providing an assessment of the issues and proposed solutions to manage the Town’s water resources.
-The integrated approach will address the components of water resources planning (water supply, wastewater, and stormwater) as well as the spatial (watersheds) and temporal (current versus future) conditions.
+Phase III of the IWRMP will provide an assessment of the challenges and proposed solutions to manage the Town’s water resources.
+The integrated approach will address the components of water resources planning - including an evaluation of wastewater and nitrogen management alternatives, and the development and finalization of updated by-laws and regulations to implement the stormwater management recommendations developed during Phase II.
 The overall goal is to plan for sustainable water resources both now and in the future.

 -